karthikpohane/Aganitha_Takehome/README.md

-Here's the complete `README.md` file, including code and a space for a screenshot:
+Here's the neatly formatted `README.md` file with a section for the screenshot and proper code explanations:

 ```markdown
 # PubMed Paper Fetcher